Black Friday | 25% off online accounting for 6 months!

-In Autumn 2013, the European Court of Justice decided that a surrogate mother was entitled to maternity leave – see details here – The UK Government will amend legislation from 1st December 2014 so that prospective parents in a surrogacy arrangement who apply for a parental order are to be eligible for statutory adoption leave and pay and for shared parental leave and pay and paternity leave and pay.
+In Autumn 2013, the European Court of Justice decided that a surrogate mother was entitled to maternity leave.
+The UK government will amend legislation from 1st December 2014 so that prospective parents in a surrogacy arrangement who apply for a parental order are eligible for statutory adoption leave and pay, shared parental leave and pay and paternity leave and pay.

 Parental leave is for each child, so if twins are born/adopted each parent will get 18 weeks leave for each child.

-- A European Court of Justice case in September 2013 (Halliday v Creation Consumer Finance Ltd) found that an employee absent on parental leave could be made redundant, as long as the reason for the dismissal was not the parental leave (this will apply to maternity leave and paternity leave too).
+A European Court of Justice case in September 2013 (Halliday v Creation Consumer Finance Ltd) found that an employee absent on parental leave could be made redundant, as long as the reason for the dismissal wasn’t the parental leave (this will apply to maternity leave and paternity leave too).